TradeStation Review

 • Bonds

-TradeStation holds securities (but not other products) under SIPC insurance with the standard $500,000 coverage.
-There’s also additional SIPC protection through Lloyd’s of London, providing up to $24.5 million per customer and $300 million in total.
+Securities (but not other products) held at TradeStation are protected by SIPC up to the standard $500,000 limit.
+TradeStation also carries excess SIPC coverage through Lloyd’s of London that is good for $24.5 million per customer and $300 million in aggregate.

 Minimums and Fees

-TradeStation offers different pricing for U.S. residents and international clients.
-U.S. residents pay no fees for online trades of stocks and ETFs, though there are conditions, such as:
+TradeStation uses one pricing schedule for American residents and another one for foreign residents.
+U.S. residents pay $0 for online trades of stocks and ETFs, although there is still a lot of fine print.
+Examples include:

-Real-time Level I data for equities, futures, options on futures, indexes, and equity options is free.
-Additional data packages are available at monthly rates from $0 up to $131, depending on the selected bundle.
+Level I real-time data is free for equities, futures and options on futures, indexes, and equity options.
+Other data packages can come with fees.
+These can range from $0 per month up to $131, depending on the bundle selected.

 tradestation review